dylanpinn/dotfiles/README.md

 This is my preferred editor.
 The aim is to use as close to vanilla vim as possible to ensure compatability with as many instances of vim as possible.

+## Linting and checking

+Checks are run on some of the files before installing and linting can be run manually with `make lint`.
+This is also run in CI using GitHub Actions.